Oroxhimaru/Node-JS/node detail/readme.md

 19. ejs : npm i ejs , for configuration app.set("view engine", "ejs"); , make folder 'views' , made ejs file in it , instead of send, render it.
 20. template engine like ejs is a style of markup which give you html, can add dynamic value like that res.render('contact', {move: 'BANKAI'}); and in ejs file <h1><%=move %></h1>
 21. static file setup: public folder under three more folder like images, stylesheets, javascripts. then configure it , understand the path.
-22. error handling see the code in /* error handling */ we have to through error in error handler and then error goes to handler get store in name error and then whereever we have to show that error we will name it error, like in ejs file <%+ error %>
+22. error handling see the code in /* error handling */ in exp.js we have to through error in error handler and then error goes to handler get store in name error and then whereever we have to show that error we will name it error, like in ejs file <%= error %> find error handling detail on express error handling npm, "line 18,19,20,21,22 code mention in express-about folder.
+23. revision folder revise thing for now.
+24. with the help of express generator you can get a boiler plate of express js
+25. steps to use express generator, install one time globally, npm i express-generator -g, now for creating open cmd write express appname --view=ejs, then use commands cd appname and npm i  . for running the application write in terminal npx nodemon.  (go to express-generator folder for example)
+26. mongodb is a database. database means a base where data are stored of applications.
+27.  mainly there are two types of data, relational like mySQL or SQL, no relational means noSQl like mongodb
+28. in code side  when we do database setup that means we have build database formation in mongodb side , similarly in code side Model build collection in mongodb side, schema -> documents. see in mongodb-database folder.
+29. every app data you can store in mongodb storage but you will store it seperatly each app in different container.
+30. varaity of data is called collection made by code of model.
+Apps all data is database in that DB different set of data is collection, and in collection small  data is documents which is made with code of schema.
+31. install the mongodb by visiting the website https://www.mongodb.com/try/download/community visit package download it. npm i mongoose for installing mongoose in terminal. code of mongoose = const mongoose = require("mongoose");
+32. see code mongodb-database folder in user.js file